University Catalog 2024-2025

 FINE 7110 Investments (3)

 The first half of this course takes students through an in-depth study of portfolio theory.
 The foundations of modern portfolio theory are rigorously developed and its principles are used to create mean/variance efficient portfolios.
 Students critically examine the assumptions of modern portfolio theory and its implications.
 Alternative multifactor pricing models including the Fama/French Three-Factor Model are also explored.
 The second half of the course focuses on fixed income analytics.
 Students learn how to price various types of fixed income securities and how to measure their interest rate risk.
 They learn how to hedge interest rate risk for fixed income portfolios, and how to incorporate call and conversion features into the price of a bond.
 Students learn how to derive implied forward interest rates, how to bootstrap a yield curve, and the implications of various theories of the term structure.
 Finally, students will have the opportunity to conduct an event study, learn the basics of options, and discuss how behavioral finance is changing the way asset pricing is viewed.
 Case studies will be used to learn how hedge funds, mutual funds, exchange-traded funds, and various other investment managers operate.
 Note: This course is a prerequisite for students who wish to apply for participation in Aaron Selber Jr. Course on Distressed Debt (FINE 7340) or Darwin Fenner Student-Managed Fund (FINE 7610), and a co-requisite for participation in Aaron Selber Jr. Course on Hedge Funds (FINE 7350).
-Prerequisite(s): FINE 6020.

-Prerequisite(s): FINE 6020.
+Prerequisite(s): FINE 6020 or 6030.

 FINE 7130 Advanced Financial Management (3)

-This course builds on the topics covered in Financial Management.
+This course builds on the topics covered in the core finance class.
 The course will cover advanced corporate finance theory and how one translates theory into financial decisions.
 Topics include firm capital structure, including Jensen’s free cash flow (moral hazard), pecking order (adverse selection), and agency conflicts between stockholders and bondholders; capital budgeting when financing considerations are included; external financing, including leasing and security issuance to the public; working capital management, including cash, credit, and inventory management; dividend policy and share repurchases; mergers and acquisitions; corporate governance; options valuation in the context of convertible bonds and warrants; the valuation of real options; and corporate risk management.
 Special topics such as international finance may also be covered.

-Prerequisite(s): FINE 6020.
+Prerequisite(s): FINE 6020 or 6030.

-FINE 7140 Venture Cap & Private Equity (3)
+FINE 7140 Venture Capital & Private Equity (3)

 Entrepreneurial firms face financial issues that are significantly different from those facing established companies.
 This course focuses on analyzing the special finance issues faced by such companies and on the knowledge and tools needed by managers of these firms.
 Topics covered will include stages of venture capital development, start-up financing (venture capital, leasing, bank loans), financial management of rapidly growing firms, deal structuring for entrepreneurial firms, and financial distress issues and concerns.
 Initial public offerings will also be examined as a culminating event for entrepreneurial firms.
 The course also covers the broader topic of private equity.
 The course investigates why firms seek private rather than public equity and identifies differences between private and public equity investments.
 The recent trend of investment in emerging economies by private equity funds is also examined.
 Students will create a deal or pitch book as part of the class.
-Prerequisite(s): FINE 6020, 6050 or ENRG 7000.

-Prerequisite(s): FINE 6020, 6050 or ENRG 7000.
+Prerequisite(s): FINE 6020, 6030, 6050 or ENRG 7000.

 FINE 7160 Investments & Asset Pricing (3)

 The first half of the course covers security analysis, portfolio theory, and equilibrium models of capital markets.
 The second half of the course is devoted to an introduction to fixed income analysis and derivatives (futures, options, and swaps).
 The course will cover security analysis (including valuation models), equilibrium models of capital markets, and portfolio theory including the statistical backdrop for portfolio models.
 The class will cover bond pricing and the term structure of interest rates as well as methods for determining expected future rates off of the term structure.
 Then the course will move to an introduction to derivative securities.
 The use of options to construct various payoff schemes generally unavailable with stocks and bonds will also be covered along with option pricing models such as the Black-Scholes Option Pricing Model and the Binomial Option Pricing Model.
 The course will cover the mathematics behind the derivation of the Black-Scholes model and the use of stochastic processes.
 The course will include an ongoing group portfolio project and a project that uses simulation to implement a hedging strategy for a stock.
-Prerequisite(s): FINE 6050 or 6020.

 Prerequisite(s): FINE 6020* or 6050*.